ANUcybernetics/imaginative-restoration/README.md

 curation, and digital technologies came together to explore the future of dramatic arts creation, recording, and archiving in the age of generative AI.

+## Setup instructions

+While this code is primarily designed for the specific installation at NIDA/NFSA/SOCY, it's open-source (yay) so you can see how it works, and even modify it for your needs.
+You'll want to:

+- change the video URL to point to your own audio & video files (look for `this.sound` and `this.video.src` in `assets/js/sketch_canvas_hook.js`)

+- host it somewhere ([fly.io](https://fly.io) would be easy, because the config files are alreay here---you'd just need to create your own app and change the app name & other user credentials in the relevant places)

+- in the running app server, set the `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables to control access to the app, and add your own `REPLICATE_API_TOKEN` environment variable (so that the calls to the [Replicate](https://replicate.com)-hosted AI models will succeed)

 ## Repo structure

 This repo contains the software for the installation.
 Code in this repo by